Xilinx/Vitis-HLS-Introductory-Examples/README.md

 * _run_hls.tcl_: Sets up the project and sources x_hls.tcl mentioned above

 To run at the command line, navigate to the example directory, type:
-`vitis_hls -f run_hls.tcl`
+`<hls_command> -f run_hls.tcl`

-To load the design into the Vitis HLS GUI, "Open"->"Project file" and select the project directory
+To load the design into the HLS GUI, "Open"->"Project file" and select the project directory